 For organization and storage, you can assign your own tracking system to inventory in spreadsheets.
 For example, following each item, something like “Rack 10 – Box 5: WO19” can tell you a lot.
 Broken down, WO = Wayfair and O19 = October 19.
 You can find item number X in rack 10 box 5, ordered from Wayfair on October 19.
 This type of coded skew can help you figure out where to pull items from in warehouse storage or even your own garage, as long as things are labeled properly that is.

-You can come up with your own abbreviations for popular marketplaces you bid and buy on.
+You can come up with your own abbreviations for popular storefronts you bid and buy on.
 Like HMD for Home Depot or AZN for Amazon.
 Creating your own system, especially if you have a large volume of inventory, can help you quickly locate and pack orders.

 5. Install racks and shelving